 I use unsalted butter to be able to control the amount of salt in my cooking.
 Salted butter contains anywhere from 1/4 to 1/2 teaspoon per stick.
 There is no set amount and every brand does it differently so it’s unpredictable.
 If you know your butter and you like a salty peanut flavor you can use salted butter in this recipe, just leave out the extra salt.

-how to make peanut butter fudge without a thermometer
+how to make peanut butter fudge on the stove top ~ no thermometer, no microwave

-- Melt butter and peanut butter over medium heat.
+- Melt butter and peanut butter over medium heat in a heavy bottomed saucepan.

 - Stir in vanilla, salt, and then the sugar, keeping the pan over low heat to facilitate blending everything together.